 Course Description This course examines the sources of American foreign policy.
 We begin by reviewing how two dominant approaches to international relations, Realism and Liberalism, explain U.S. foreign policy.
 We then use these approaches to examine pivotal events, actors, and developments in U.S. foreign policy since World War II.
 The first section looks at two crucial questions about the Cold War: why it ended and its consequences for the American state (and U.S. foreign policy).
 The second section examines two prominent issues in the immediate post-Cold War period that continue to shape U.S. foreign policy today: NATO expansion and humanitarian intervention.
-We then explore the role of nuclear weapons: their effect on foreign policy and the causes and consequences of nuclear proliferation.
-Finally, we address current issues in U.S. foreign policy, such as China’s rise and the increased reliance on contractors and privatized military force.
+We then explore the role of nuclear weapons: their effect on foreign policy and the causes of nuclear proliferation.
+Finally, we address current issues in U.S. foreign policy, such as China’s rise and the reliance on contractors and privatized military force.

 Readings The readings are online or available through the above link.
 Daily reading of the New York Times is required.
 For the print version at the reduced college rate stop by or call the By George Newsstand 206.543.4087.
 This rate also provides unlimited digital access.
 For digital subscriptions at the reduced college rate, see NYTimes.com/UWashington

-Requirements Two exams (30% each), a policy memo (30%), and section (10%).
+Requirements Two exams (30% each), a policy memo (25%), and section (15%).
 Participation in lecture can also positively affect your final grade.
 Exams must be taken on the scheduled date.
 To avoid sanction for missed exams or late papers, students must submit a written note from a physician (or some other recognized authority).
 Students must complete all requirements.

 To request disability accommodation, contact Disability Resources for Students: 448 Schmitz Hall, 543-8924 (voice), 543-8925 (TTY), 616-8379 (Fax), firstname.lastname@example.org.
 With a letter from their office, we can easily arrange accommodations.